GachumalaP/js-interview-prep/README.md

 Whenever JS encounters a function invocation a new execution context is created in two phases.

-    In phase 1, memory is allocated to variables and funtions, Memory is allocted to num and result
+    In phase 1, memory is allocated to variables and funtions, Memory is allocted to input and result

     In phase 2, code is executed and the value `undefined` will be replaced by `2` and `4` after making the calculation When a return keyword is encountered, it states that return the control of the program to the place where the function was invoked.